Chamomile, Roman Essential Oil Organic

 Why Chamomile, Roman?
 In Egyptian times, chamomile was a sacred flower and was used as an offering to the sun god Ra.
 The floral and sweet essential oil of Roman chamomile is useful for balancing the mind and providing an overall sense of calm.

 Quality Assured: Our certified organic Roman chamomile essential oil is responsibly sourced from Hungary.
 The essential oil is steam distilled from the recently dried flower heads.
 Every batch of oil is Certified Organic by Oregon Tilth and produced without the use of genetic engineering, artificial fertilizers, or pesticides.
-Additionally, our expert aromatherapists here at the Apothecary Shoppe personally assess all of our oils—using touch, taste, smell, and lab analyses—to ensure that your essential oil is suitable for clinical use and entirely free of adulterants.
+Additionally, our expert aromatherapists here at the Apothecary Shoppe personally assess all of our oils—using touch, taste, smell, and lab analyses—to ensure that your essential oil is suitable for use and entirely free of adulterants.

 Curious about bottle sizes?
 Click Here.